karimosman89/ML-Pipeline-AWS/README.md

        pip install -r requirements.txt

 3. Build the Docker image:

        docker build -t ml-pipeline-aws.

 ### Usage
 1. Preprocess the data:

         python src/preprocess.py

 2. Train the model:

        python src/train_model.py

 3. Deploy the model:

        python src/deploy_model.py

 ## GitHub Actions
 The project includes a GitHub Actions workflow (aws_pipeline.yml) that automates the CI/CD process for the pipeline.
-It runs on code pushes to the main branch and executes the following steps:
+It runs on code pushed to the main branch and executes the following steps:

 ### Checkout the code
 ### Install dependencies